Updated Through August 12, 2020

 Seek to ensure the State Growth Management Act and all plans derived therefrom preserve the quality of life of Rural Area residents by monitoring potential code, policy, and land-use changes while engaging with policymakers.

 The Committee currently is working on the following issues: Elk Heights Gravel Operation; Maple Valley Market Building Site; Private Exempt Wells; Adult Beverage Ordinance; Neighborhood Business Zoning Code Changes; and Utility Right-of-Way (ROW) Tax–in addition to items listed under “Major Activities” below.
-For details and status see: Growth Management Committee Task Status–May 2020
+For details and status see: Growth Management Committee Task Status–July 2020

 Visit our Current Issues section to learn more about the following projects the GMVUAC, through the Growth Management Committee, is working on with and for Rural Area residents: